dbdesign-students-spring2024/5-database-design-Coryzyq/README.md

 These tables will eilimate multivalued dependency and partial dependencies in the original data table.
 The resulting data tables will alsominimize data redendancy and prevent update anomalies.
+Every non-key attribute depends only on the candidate keys now, so no partial dependencies.
+No more multi-valued dependencies.